dendronhq/dendron-site/vault/dendron.features.md

 ## VS Code

-Dendron is built on top of VSCode, the open-source IDE from Microsoft.
+Dendron is built on top of VS Code, the open-source IDE from Microsoft.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/code-banner.jpg)

-Dendron runs as a plugin inside VSCode.
-If you use VSCode today, it means that all your current knowledge, settings and extensions will carry over into Dendron.
+Dendron runs as a plugin inside VS Code.
+If you use VS Code today, it means that all your current knowledge, settings and extensions will carry over into Dendron.
 If you don't, no sweat, because Dendron will create an optimal workspace with recommended settings and extensions when you first launch it.

 ## Recommended Extensions

-Since Dendron runs on top of VSCode, it means that you also have access to thousands of extensions to customize Dendron exactly how you like it.
+Since Dendron runs on top of VS Code, it means that you also have access to thousands of extensions to customize Dendron exactly how you like it.

 By default, Dendron will initialize your first workspace with the following extensions and features.